Ethical Travel: Voting With Our Wings

 Every year, Ethical Traveler (an all-volunteer, non-profit project of the Earth Island Institute) reviews the policies and practices of scores of nations in the developing world.
 We then select the ten that are doing the most impressive job in three categories — promoting human rights, preserving the environment and supporting social welfare — all while sustaining a lively, community-based tourism industry.
 By visiting these winning countries, we use our economic leverage as travelers to support best practices.

-For the calendar year 2015, the countries on list of The World’s 10 Best Ethical Destinations are (in alphabetical order, not by merit):
+The countries on the list for The World’s 10 Best Ethical Destinations are (in alphabetical order, not by merit):

 During the past 25 years, phrases like “ecotravel” have entered the globetrotter’s lexicon.
 This is a good thing; it shows that travelers are becoming more aware of the choices they make.